Coast Guard Station Panama City

-The significance of the Eastern Ship building contract comes from the fact that Eastern Shipbuilding Group is a shipbuilder based in Panama City, Florida that operates facilities in the Florida Panhandle in Panama City, Allanton, and Port St. Joe.
+The significance of the Eastern Shipbuilding contract comes from the fact that Eastern Shipbuilding Group is a shipbuilder based in Panama City, Florida that operates facilities in the Florida Panhandle in Panama City, Allanton, and Port St. Joe.
 This leads to a drastic positive effect on the economy of Panama City and puts the Panama City coast guard as the closest coast guard station to the Eastern Shipbuilding factories.